Contact: Ashley Harkins

 Through their Maryland Equine Transition Service (METS), Days End Farm provides a perfect example of an owner assistance program that utilizes an all-hands approach within the industry to ensure that owners are able to find responsible options and assistance programs when in need.

-The staff at the United Horse Coalition and American Horse Council would like to congratulation Brittney Vallot who accepted the award on behalf of the staff at Days End Farm Horse Rescue for their continued work in supporting the mission of the UHC and horses in need.
+The staff at the United Horse Coalition and American Horse Council would like to congratulate Brittney Vallot.
+Brittney accepted the award on behalf of the staff at Days End Farm Horse Rescue for their continued work in supporting the mission of the UHC and horses in need.

 For more information about Days End Farm Horse Rescue click here.